comunica/Documentation-Comunica/docs/core.md

 providing several helper functions.
-Since the tasks of a Bus are quite simple, it is usually not required to extend its functionality and can be instantiated directly if a new Bus is required.
+Since the tasks of a Bus are quite simple, it is usually not required to extend its functionality and can be instantiated directly via a Components.js config file if a new Bus is required.

 ```typescript
 class Bus<A, I, T, O> {